 Jonathan Kemp was born in Manchester on the same day as the first Velvet Underground album was released.
 He spent the first two years of his life in Malaysia, but grew up in Cheshire and moved to London in 1989.

-He currently teaches creative writing and comparative literature at Birkbeck, where he was awarded Distinguished Sessional Lecturer in 2010.
+He currently teaches creative writing, literature and queer theory at Birkbeck, University of London, where he was named Distinguished Sessional Lecturer in 2010.
 Jonathan writes both fiction and non-fiction, and was a co-founder of the Planet Martha Theatre Company (1994-98).
 He is also a dj, running for the past nine years a monthly club night, Lower the Tone, with the artist Sadie Lee and musician Lea Andrews.
 He occasionally performs with avant-garde dada-esque dance troupe The Dancing Brodericks.

 His fiction has appeared in Chroma, the online queer literary journal Polari, Brand Magazine, Best Gay Erotica 2010, and Best Gay Short Stories 2010.